Samsung/tizen-docs/docs/application/web/get-started/tv/first-app.md

 2. Generate a security profile:

+   > **Note**
+   >
-   Before you run the application, you must [sign your application package with a certificate profile](../../../tizen-studio/common-tools/certificate-registration.md) in Tizen Studio.
+   > Before you run the application, you must [sign your application package with a certificate profile](../../../tizen-studio/common-tools/certificate-registration.md) in Tizen Studio.

 3. To run the application, follow these steps: